ccic.com.tw Listed by Blackfield Ransomware Group

 Nidec Chaun-Choung Technology Corporation (CCIC) is a Taiwan-based company specializing in the d...

 On June 29, 2026, Taiwan-based electronics manufacturer Nidec Chaun-Choung Technology Corporation (CCIC) appeared on the leak site of the Blackfield ransomware group.
-The company, which supplies cooling systems and components to major technology brands, had internal files exfiltrated after a ransomware attack.
+The company, which supplies cooling systems and components to major technology brands, is claimed to have had internal files exfiltrated after a ransomware attack.
 While the exact number of people whose personal information may be exposed remains unknown, any employee, customer, or vendor whose data resided in the compromised systems could now be at risk.

 Public reporting indicates that Blackfield listed CCIC on its data leak portal and began publishing samples of stolen material.
 The exposed information consists of internal files exfiltrated during the ransomware incident.
 No confirmed total of records or specific categories such as customer databases have been publicly detailed, but the nature of a manufacturing firm’s internal files often includes employee records, vendor contracts, and correspondence that can contain names, contact details, and financial information.
 The listing date of June 29, 2026 marks the point at which the group chose to make the breach public, a common pressure tactic in ransomware cases.